DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxFileUploader/3 Methods/abortUpload(file).md

 Cancels the file upload.

 ##### param(file): File
-The file whose upload is being cancelled.
+The file for which the upload is cancelled.

 ---